YeongHyeon/adVAE/README.md

 adVAE (Self-Adversarial Variational Autoencoder)
 =====

 Implementation of 'Self-Adversarial Variational Autoencoder with Gaussian Anomaly Prior Distribution for Anomaly Detection' (adVAE) [<a href="https://github.com/YeongHyeon/CVAE-AnomalyDetection">Related repository</a>].
+The official implementation is provided by <a href="https://github.com/WangXuhongCN/adVAE">WangXuhongCN</a>.

 ## Architecture
 <div align="center">